leoafarias/gen-ui-talk/gen_ui_app/.superdeck/slides_copy.md

 }

 ---
+style: 'quote'
 ---
-## The future of UI might be orchestrating user experiences rather than creating it.
+> The future of UI might be orchestrating user
+> experiences rather than creating it.

 ---
 ---